Comparisons12 min read

 Is QuillBot or Grammarly better for college essays?

 For writing and polishing college essays, Grammarly is better.
-It offers deeper grammar analysis, clarity suggestions, and tone adjustments that help your essays sound more professional.
-However, if your essay process involves heavy research synthesis and rewriting source material, QuillBot's paraphraser is more useful during the drafting phase.
-Many students use both — QuillBot for drafting and Grammarly for editing.
+It offers deeper grammar analysis, clarity suggestions, and tone adjustments that make your essays sound more professional.
+But if your essay process involves lots of research synthesis and rewriting source material, QuillBot's paraphraser is more useful in the drafting stage.
+Many students use both — QuillBot for drafting and Grammarly for the final polish.

 Can professors detect if I used QuillBot or Grammarly?

-Grammarly is a grammar checker — using it is similar to using spell-check, and most professors consider it acceptable.
-QuillBot's paraphraser is more nuanced.
-While it's perfectly fine to use for putting ideas in your own words, using it to disguise plagiarized content is academic dishonesty.
-Most AI detection tools (like Turnitin's) focus on AI-generated content rather than paraphrased content, but policies vary by institution.
-Always check your school's academic integrity guidelines.
+Grammarly is a grammar checker — using it is similar to spell-check, and most professors consider it fair game.
+QuillBot's paraphraser is different.
+It's totally fine to use for putting ideas in your own words, but using it to disguise plagiarized content is academic dishonesty.
+Most AI detection tools (like Turnitin) focus on AI-generated content rather than paraphrased content, but policies vary by institution.
+Always check your school's guidelines.

 Does QuillBot have a free version that's actually useful?

-Yes, but with significant limitations.
-The free plan limits paraphrasing to 125 words at a time (you'll be hitting "paraphrase" over and over for longer texts), only gives you 2 of the 9 modes, and the summarizer is restricted to 1,200 words.
-It's fine for occasional use but frustrating for regular academic work.
+Sort of, but with real limits.
+The free plan caps paraphrasing at 125 words at a time (you'll be hitting "paraphrase" repeatedly for longer texts), gives you only 2 of the 9 modes, and restricts the summarizer to 1,200 words.
+Fine for occasional use but annoying for regular academic work.

 Does Grammarly offer a student discount in 2026?

-Grammarly doesn't have a permanent, universally available student discount, but they frequently run promotional pricing targeted at students (typically 20-40% off annual plans).
-More importantly, many universities offer free Grammarly Premium through institutional licenses — check your school's writing center or student resources page.
-You can also look into the Grammarly@edu program.
+Grammarly doesn't have a permanent student discount available everywhere, but they run promotional pricing aimed at students pretty often (usually 20-40% off annual plans).
+More importantly, check if your university offers free Grammarly Premium through institutional deals — many do.
+Contact your writing center or student resources office to find out.

 Can I use QuillBot and Grammarly together?

-Absolutely, and this is actually the approach I recommend.
-Use QuillBot's paraphraser during research and drafting, then run your finished text through Grammarly for grammar, clarity, and tone polishing.
-Their browser extensions can coexist, though you may want to disable one while using the other to avoid conflicts in Google Docs or online text editors.
+Absolutely, and I actually recommend it.
+Use QuillBot's paraphraser during research and drafting, then run your finished draft through Grammarly for grammar, clarity, and tone.
+Their browser extensions can coexist, though you might want to disable one while using the other to avoid conflicts in Google Docs.

 Is QuillBot considered cheating?

-Using QuillBot as a writing aid — to help rephrase your own ideas or to better understand how to reword concepts from sources (which you then cite) — is generally not considered cheating.
-Using it to paraphrase someone else's work without citation, or to evade plagiarism detection, absolutely is.
-The tool itself is neutral; how you use it determines whether it's ethical.
-When in doubt, ask your professor.
+Using QuillBot as a writing aid — to rephrase your own ideas or better understand how to reword concepts from sources (which you then cite) — is generally not cheating.
+Using it to paraphrase someone else's work without citation, or to sneak past plagiarism detection, definitely is.
+The tool is neutral; how you use it determines whether it's ethical.
+Ask your professor if you're unsure.

 Tags